real-YingXu/final_project/README.md

 There are two PIO blocks with four state machines each, that can independently execute sequential programs to manipulate GPIOs and transfer data.
 Unlike a general-purpose processor, PIO state machines are highly specialized for IO, with a focus on determinism, precise timing, and close integration with fixed-function hardware.
 Each state machine and its supporting hardware occupy approximately the same silicon area as a standard serial interface block, such as an SPI or I2C controller.

 In our project, since it is highly delay sensitive,we want to reduce the impact of latency on results.
 So we used PIO_UART to replace the traditional UART protocol.
+### Development process
+#### Stage 1

-1. Firstly, we try to use PIO_UART to both send and write data on the same RP2040 board with TX and RX port connected together:
+Firstly, we try to use PIO_UART to both send and write data on the same RP2040 board with TX and RX port connected together:
 ```
 #include "pico/stdlib.h"
 #include "hardware/pio.h"